College Cost Calculator Guide 2026: COA, Net Price & Aid

 How do I estimate financial aid before applying?

-Start by calculating your Student Aid Index (SAI) using our EFC calculator, which estimates federal need-based aid eligibility.
+Start by calculating your Student Aid Index (SAI) using our SAI calculator, which estimates federal need-based aid eligibility.
 Then check each college's Net Price Calculator for school-specific estimates.
 For merit aid estimates, look up a school's average merit award relative to your GPA and test scores on U.S. News or IPEDS.

 How much do college costs increase each year?